SRI-CSL/gllvm/README.md

 interpreted nature accounts for the large efficiency gap between the tool toolsets.

-Both inject the path of the bitcode version of the .o file into a dedicated segment of the .o file itself.
+Both inject the path of the bitcode version of the `.o` file into a dedicated segment of the `.o` file itself.
 This segment is the same across toolsets, so extracting the bitcode can be done by the appropriate tool in either toolset.
-On *nix both toolsets use objcopy to add the segment, while on OS X they use ld.
+On `*nix` both toolsets use `objcopy` to add the segment, while on OS X they use `ld`.

 When the object files are linked into the resulting library or executable, the bitcode path segments are appended, so the resulting binary contains the paths of all the bitcode files that constitute the binary.
-To extract the sections the `gllvm` toolset uses the golang packages `"debug/elf"` and `"debug/macho"`, while the `wllvm` toolset uses `objdump` on *nix, and `otool` on OScX.
+To extract the sections the `gllvm` toolset uses the golang packages `"debug/elf"` and `"debug/macho"`, while the `wllvm` toolset uses `objdump` on *nix, and `otool` on OS X.

 Both tools then use `llvm-link` or `llvm-ar` to combine the bitcode files into the desired form.